FT Partners The Only Investment Bank

 FT Partners’ FinTech Insights Reports are published on a quarterly basis, along with a comprehensive year-end Almanac.
 All information included in the reports is sourced from FT Partners’ Proprietary Transaction Database, which is compiled by the FT Partners Research Team through primary research and data analysis.
 The reports feature M&A, financing and IPO statistics and trends as well as breakdowns by FinTech vertical, geography, investor-type and much more.

-View our InsurTech, Crypto & Capital Markets Tech, and Sponsors / Private Equity quarterly reports.
+View our InsurTech and Sponsors / Private Equity quarterly reports.

 Be sure to check back for quarterly updates and additions.
 All recent reports can be viewed or downloaded for free below.